raquo/Waypoint/README.md

 ## Using Waypoint

-URL patterns and the matching functionality is provided by the [URL DSL](https://github.com/sherpal/url-dsl) library.
-All the methods that you need are defined on the `com.raquo.waypoint` package object, so just import that.
+URL patterns and the matching functionality are provided by the [URL DSL](https://github.com/sherpal/url-dsl) library.
+All the methods that you need are defined on the `com.raquo.waypoint` package object, so just import that:

 ```scala
 import com.raquo.waypoint._